chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 Some of the considered GSA methods are web-based applications (*DAVID* version 6.8; *GSEA* and *GSEAPreranked* version 4.2.2/4.2.3 (see corresponding screenshot for exact version)).
 The optimisation processes for these methods were performed by hand (and documented with screenshots) using the following three steps:

-1. in *R*: Preprocess initial gene expression data sets to match the format required by the web applications
+1. In *R*: Preprocess initial gene expression data sets to match the format required by the web applications.
+2. Further pre-processing steps in Excel (for *GSEA* and *GSEAPreranked*)
-2. Data is uploaded to the web applications (and optimisations regarding tasks 1 and 2 are performed)
+3. Data is uploaded to respective web application and optimisations regarding tasks 1 and 2 are performed.
-3. Results of the optimisation processed are entered manually in *R* to for the results graphs.
+4. Results of the optimisation processed are entered manually in *R* (scripts in `R/Code_figures`) for the generation of the results graphs.

 **Fully reproducing this process would take weeks!**

 **Note 3:**

-Following 'important note 2', I produced the results for these three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
+Following note 2, I produced the results for the three web-based application over a period of several months, including the part in which I (partly) prepared the required input objects in *R*.
 Unfortunately, I was not aware of reproducible environments such as *renv* and therefore naively proceeded over the months without ensuring exact reproducibility by documenting the current versions of all packages needed in the process.
 However, I compared **many, but of course not all** of the *R* outputs generated using *renv* to those I generated at the time and they were very similar (for instance, for the rankings required as input to *GSEAPreranked* differed only from the third decimal place).

 **Note 4:**

-The *R* results can be reproduced using *R* package renv and command renv::restore().
-See (https://rstudio.github.io/renv/articles/renv.html) for information on how to use renv.
+The *R* results can be reproduced using *R* package *renv* and command *renv::restore()*.
+See (https://rstudio.github.io/renv/articles/renv.html) for information on how to use *renv*.

 ***
 ## Reproduce the figures (based on intermediate results)